hammadbinsajjad/Capstone-Project-Recommender/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Capstone Project Recommender ChatBot!
+Thank you for your interest in contributing to the DataTalksClub Assistant - Capstone Project Recommender ChatBot!
 We welcome contributions from the community to improve the project.

 ## How to Contribute